BoneInscri/ics-pa/notes/PA_2.md

 ADDW and SUBW are RV64I-only instructions that are defined analogously to ADD and SUB but operate on 32-bit values and produce signed 32-bit results.

-Overflows are ignored, and the low 32-bits of the result is sign-extended to 64-bits and written to the destination register.
+Overflows are ignored， and the low 32-bits of the result is sign-extended to 64-bits and written to the destination register.